Mueller reportedly impanels grand jury in Russia probe

 Special Counsel Robert Mueller has impaneled a grand jury to investigate Russia’s meddling in the 2016 election, The Wall Street Journal reported Thursday.

-The move is seen as a sign the investigation into the Trump campaign is heating up and entering a new phase.
+The move is seen as a sign the investigation into election interference and possible collusion with the Trump campaign is heating up and entering a new phase.
 Reuters also reported that grand jury subpoenas have been issued in connection with the meeting Donald Trump Jr. had with a Russian lawyer and others last year.

 Russia has denied having a hand in the U.S. presidential election.
 President Trump, too, has strongly denied allegations of collusion and has frequently called the investigation a “witch hunt.”